froze0451/login-react-example/README.md

-### This is Login/Contacts list two-page React app with server.
+### This is Login/Contacts list two-screans React spa with server.

 Json server is used for fetching and saving data. https://github.com/typicode/json-server